Blake Dean (cricketer): ACT Comets

 Blake Dean plays for the Canberra Comets.
 In 2011-12 he took 7 wickets and hit a 31-ball 50 against New South Wales Under-23s.
 In 2012-13 he took 8 wickets at 18.25 for the Comets, including 4–40 against Victoria.

 Sydney Thunder

 Dean was signed for the Sydney Thunder for the 2013–2014 Season.
 He played his first game for them on 21 December 2013 against the Sydney Sixers, taking one wicket from two overs.
 He was bowled for 3 by Brett Lee.

 Coaching career

 Dean is an accredited level two coach.
 In 2009 he coached at Hambledon and 2010 at Carlton in the UK.
 In 2014 he will coach at Bangor CC in Wales.

 Other

 Blake Dean's brother Jono also plays for the Weston Creek Molonglo Cricket Club 1st grade side in the ACT grade cricket competition and also plays for the ACT Comets.

+His transition to learn to play cricket left handed was covered in the documentary The Southpaw Project.